xuanchien/global.hackathon/Teams/NUSTechnology/ABOUT.md

 ----
 He understands what should be done to make things look better.
 He has a unique programming practices which many people trying to copy him with no success.
 He can code all day long without sleeping :)

-We are a group of young and passionate Web developers in Ho Chi Minh City, Vietnam.
-We are all interested in developing web application using cutting-edge technologies such as HTML5, CSS3, Twitter Bootstrap.
-Our main framework for developing application would be in Ruby on Rails as we have been using it daily for several years.

-This contest is a great opportunity for us to test our limits and bring our skills to a new level.
-We also want to show to the world what we can do to help solve problems we are facing each day.
-It is all about ideas and how to turn those ideas into reality, and we want to be part of it.

 About our skills and what we are going to do?
 =======

 Our skills: HTML5, CSS3, Javascript, jQuery, BackboneJS, AngularJS, Twitter Boostrap, Ruby on Rails, MySQL, PostgreSQL, MongoDB.

 In this Hackathon, we are going to build an application which allow users to communicate in real-time easily without worrying about language difference.
-We create a 3-people chat room where the translator will help two users communicate in their own languages.
+We create a 3-people chat room where the translator will help two users communicate using their own languages.